Sinodun/draft-RFC7626-bis/draft-ietf-dprive-rfc7626-bis.md

   on-the-wire attacks is therefore from the end user system across the local network and across the IAP network to the IAP's recursive resolvers.

-  * The recursive resolver can be a public DNS service.
+  * The recursive resolver can be a public DNS service (or a privately run DNS resolver hosted on the public internet).
 Some machines may be configured to use public DNS resolvers such as those operated by Google Public DNS or OpenDNS.
 The end user may have configured their machine to use these DNS recursive resolvers themselves -- or their IAP may have chosen to use the public DNS resolvers rather than operating their own resolvers.
 In this case, the attack surface is the entire public Internet between the end user's connection and the public DNS service.
+It can be noted that if the user selects a single resolver with a small client population (even when using an encrypted transport) it can actually serve to aid tracking of that user as they move across network environment.

   It is also noted that typically a device connected *only* to a modern cellular network is